 Tampa Bay Sports Commission Community Hero, 2017

 Tampa Bay Youth Philanthropist of the Year, 2015

 Emmy Award Winning Community Service PSA, 40th Annual Suncoast Regional Emmy Awards, Cole’s Relay For Life, Jenesis Creative, Inc.

 Johns Hopkins All Children’s Hospital, Teen Advisory Council Member, 2015- present, elected 2017/18 co-chair

 Cattle Baron’s Ball, Jr Honorary Chair, 2018 & 2017

 Pass a Grille Beach Goes Pops, Jr Honorary Chair, 2018 & 2017

-Voice for the Kids: 50+ Speaking engagements since 2014 from pre-school to pro athletes, two to two thousand attendees, podcast to live television.
+Voice for the Kids: 50+ Speaking engagements since 2014 from pre-school to pro athletes, podcasts, radio and television.

-Tampa Bay Lightning, Tampa Bay Rowdies, Tampa Yankees, Tampa Bay Storm, Tampa Bay Buccaneers, Major League Soccer Red Bulls and Montreal Impact and Chicago Cubs
+Tampa Bay Lightning, Tampa Bay Rowdies, Tampa Yankees, Tampa Bay Storm, Tampa Bay Buccaneers, Chicago Cubs, Major League Soccer Red Bulls and Montreal Impact